 Check out our must read articles about Google algorithm

-How does Google work?
-What does Google do?
-In this article we explain in a clear and comprehensive way how Google works!
+How does SEO work?
+What does Google do exactly?
+In this article, we explain everything you need to know in a clear and comprehensive way!

 What is SEO?
 SEO is the acronym for Search Engine Optimization.
 It's the practice of optimizing your web pages to make them reach a high position in Google.